 SO, in order to collect emails, you need to sign up with an Email Service Provider.
 There are TONS to choose from, but I find Mad Mimi to be simple and easy to use.
 They have a free option for up to 100 contacts, so you can try it out first before committing.
 And you can literally create your first newsletter in under 5 minutes.

 If you are not already on Pinterest, run don’t walk, and sign up immediately.
 It’s not only a treasure trove of amazing imagery but it’s also a great way to be seen.
 If you create an eye-catchy graphic and others pin it, you can boost your blog or shop views in a matter of hours.
 And that can lead to more fans + sales.
 Hooray!

 Facebook groups are having a moment right now (I have my own group for creatives if you want to check it out here).
 They kind of feel like a continuous cocktail party–you can jump in and out of posting in the group when you have time and you can share your experience or opinion on topics that interest you.

 There’s pretty much a Facebook group for every topic, you just need to do a little vetting to make sure it’s a community that is positive, fun and one you want to be a part of.
 If you find the right group, it will not only connect you with like-minded people but it will inspire you to make more work that you can share with them on a regular basis.

 So there you have it: a few easy ways to keep that sharing momentum going.
 And if you’re just getting started, don’t worry about being found–just keep working on being seen.

 P.S.
 Not sure how to create those eye catchy graphics you see on Pinterest?
-Download my worksheet: 5 Elements to a Good Graphic.
+Get access to my resource library and download my worksheet: 5 Elements to a Good Graphic.